hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

 The ingest workflow consists of the following steps:

 0. **Check node.** The node is checked to ensure it is not in a state that prevents it from processing transactions.
+1. **Check timeBox** Checks whether the transaction duration is valid as per the configuration for valid durations for the network, and whether the current node wall-clock time falls between the transaction start and the transaction end (transaction start + duration)
-1. **Parse transaction.** The transaction arrives as a byte-array.
+2. **Parse transaction.** The transaction arrives as a byte-array.
 The required parts are parsed and the structure and syntax are validated.
-2. **Deduplicate.** The transaction is checked to ensure it has not been processed before.
+3. **Deduplicate.** The transaction is checked to ensure it has not been processed before.
-3. **Check throttles.** Throttling must be observed and checked as early as possible.
+4. **Check throttles** Throttling must be observed and checked as early as possible.
+    1. **Pure Checks** Calls `pureChecks` method that does validations based on the respective handler's transaction body The checks performed here are independent of the state and configuration.
+         This check will be removed in the future from IngestWorkflow.
+It is important to note that `pureChecks` and `Transaction Prechecks` found [here](transaction-prechecks.md) are different.
-4. **Get payer account.** The account data of the payer is read from the latest immutable state.
+5. **Get payer account.** The account data of the payer is read from the latest immutable state.
-5. Account Balance
+6. Account Balance
    1. **Check account balance.** The account of the payer is checked to ensure it is able to pay the fee.
    2. **Estimate fee.** Compute the fee that is required to pay for the transaction.
-6. **Verify payer's signature.** The signature of the payer is checked.
+7. **Verify payer's signature.** The signature of the payer is checked.
 (Please note: other signatures are not checked here, but in later stages)
-7. **Submit to platform.** The transaction is submitted to the platform for further processing.
+8. **Submit to platform.** The transaction is submitted to the platform for further processing.
-8. **TransactionResponse.** Return `TransactionResponse`  with result-code.
+9. **TransactionResponse.** Return `TransactionResponse`  with result-code.

 If all checks have been successful, the transaction has been submitted to the platform and the precheck-code of the returned `TransactionResponse` is `OK`.
 Otherwise the transaction is rejected with an appropriate response code.